 London has some of the best football clubs in England.
 Many of the most notorious club rivalries are between London football clubs.
 Many of these are based on geographical location and have a long history drawing on complex social factors.

 Rivalries can also spill over into ugly scenes of violence between supporters, as was the case during the heyday of football hooliganism in the 1970s and 1980s.
-This regrettable tendency has not entirely disappeared, but today, many of the rivalries between clubs are thankfully settled on the pitch rather than in the grounds or on the streets outside.
+This regrettable tendency has not entirely disappeared, but today, many of the rivalries between clubs are thankfully settled on the pitch rather than on the grounds or on the streets outside.

 10. Brentford v QPR

-The first and most obvious reason of the rivalry is the proximity of both clubs to each other as Griffin Park is a mere four and a half miles away from Loftus Road.
+The first and most obvious reason for the rivalry is the proximity of both clubs to each other as Griffin Park is a mere four and a half miles away from Loftus Road.
 After the Second World War, they spent practically every season in the same division for the next 20 years.
 At the time, the fixture was each side’s biggest game of the season and always attracted a big crowd

-However, the bad feeling between the clubs runs deeper than locality.
+However, the bad feeling between the clubs runs deeper than the locality.
 In 1967, QPR attempted a takeover of Brentford, which would have resulted in QPR moving into Griffin Park and Brentford F.C. ceasing to exist.
 The story infamously broke in the London press but Brentford supporters rallied to save their club.
 Since then, relations between the clubs have been frosty.
 It is one of the biggest rivalries in London football outside the Premier League.

 9. Millwall vs Crystal Palace

 People talk about the Eagles’ rivalry with Brighton.
 But the local rivalry is simply another thing.
 It’s about the banter in the workplace, at school, down the pub, places where you have to spend time listening to the gloating of the derby defeats or doing a bit of gloating yourself.